Aniekeme7/Massachusetts-General-Hospital-Analysis-Using-Power-BI/README.md

 Analysis of healthcare data from Massachusetts General Hospital to derive actionable insights for data-driven healthcare and operational decisions

 ## Introduction
-This is a real-world dataset generated from Massachusetts General Hospital that contains records of patient demographic data, hospital encounters and admissions, procedures and insurance coverage.
+This is a realistic synthetic dataset showing hospital data that contains records of patient demographic data, hospital encounters and admissions, procedures and insurance coverage.
 Through DAX calculations, data modeling and interactive visuals, this analysis answers business questions such as:
 - How many patients are readmitted within 30 days of discharge?
 - What is the average cost by encounter class?